Paz de la Huerta: 2010–present: Career expansion and later roles

 In July 2011, de la Huerta signed on to play Abby Russell, the protagonist in the horror film Nurse 3D.
 A sequel for Nurse had been rumored by de la Huerta on her Twitter page with her stating that Nurse 2 would start shooting soon.
 However, In 2015, it was reported that de la Huerta was suing the filmmakers, for ruining her career and injuring her when a speeding ambulance driven by a stunt driver struck her while shooting.

-She was the cover model in Playboy in 2013.

 In 2014, she completed filming in Las Vegas for the movie Death in the Desert, cast as Margo and co-starring with Michael Madsen and Shayla Beesley.
 She also had a supporting role in the Canadian horror film The Editor.
 She later appeared in Louis Theroux's 2015 documentary My Scientology Movie when she "crashed" an interview.

 The next year, de la Huerta played Pepper in the drama film Bare, opposite Dianna Agron.
 The film follows a young woman living in a small desert town in Nevada, who becomes romantically involved with a female drifter who leads her into a life of drugs, stripping, and psychedelic spiritual experiences.
 Director Natalia Leite wanted to cast two women who were willing to be totally raw and exposed on camera in the leading roles.
 She stated: "I wanted to find two women who were very different from each other to put those two contrasting energies together."
 The film had a world premiere at the Tribeca Film Festival on April 19, 2015.
 Frank Scheck of The Hollywood Reporter wrote that de la Huerta was perfectly cast for her role as Pepper, though the film has a "mundane storyline."
-John Stewart of The Slanted wrote, "The film is an wonderful departure for Glee’s Dianna Agron and her performance with Paz de la Huerta is sure to spark a lot more work in the future for both rising stars."
+John Stewart of The Slanted wrote, "The film is an wonderful departure for Glees Dianna Agron and her performance with Paz de la Huerta is sure to spark a lot more work in the future for both rising stars."